The Best Productivity System for You: How to Find the Right Tools

 For me, mental breaks are a completely necessary component of my work flow, and the best mental breaks involve getting up and walking AWAY.

-I use the Samsung Galaxy Fit and make a point to only connect the Bluetooth function to my phone to transfer my steps data – I DON’T use it to get notifications sent directly to my wrist, because for me that would be disastrous!
+I use the Fitbit Luxe and make a point to only connect the Bluetooth function to my phone to transfer my steps data and I DON’T use it to get notifications sent directly to my wrist, because for me that would be disastrous!

 Waking up Early